quiloos39/next-strapi-image-loader/README.md

 ## next-strapi-image-loader

-It's a custom loader that helps you integrate your Strapi apps to Next.js
+It's a custom loader that helps you integrate your Strapi apps to Next.js.
+It does right thing and leaves image optimization to Strapi

 ## How to use it